 A: Camp will be held on the beautiful lakeside facilities of Camp JIM in Pillager, Minnesota this year.
 The campers will have the opportunity to stay in cabins for an authentic camp experience.

 Q: Who will be supervising my child?

-A: Camp is headed up by directors Jonathan Gamble and Jocelyn Gamble.
+A: Camp is headed up by directors Jonathan Gamble and Kendra Naumann.
 The camp staff is picked from numerous volunteers who were previous campers or who love working with children.
 All counselors, kitchen staff, and other helpers are role models for your child, providing spiritual leadership while enjoying the week of summer camp.
 Most counselors have volunteered at either or both previously mentioned camps and are well equipped for the week.
 Many are certified in CPR and First Aid.
 There is also a full time registered nurse, a kitchen manager and a pastor on site.

 Q: What if my child becomes homesick?

 A: This is common, especially during the first couple of days.
 We have a busy schedule planned for our campers to keep their minds off home.
 Our staff is great with interacting with the children and taking note of those who may be missing home.
 We will help your child in any way we can, and in the worst case scenario, make arrangements to help them get home if the week is too unbearable.
 We have a great group of friendly campers who definitely help out with homesickness, too!

 Q: Is my child ready for camp, or should I wait a year?